oroinc/documentation/bundles/platform/FilterBundle/grid-extension.rst

 `type: number` - integer/decimal filter

-Validated by :ref:`NumberFilterType <backend-filters-form-types--number>` in backend and rendered by :ref:`Oro.Filter.NumberFilter <backend-entities-filters-js-widgets-oro-filter-number-filter>`.
+Validated by :ref:`NumberFilterType <backend-filters-form-types--number>` in the backend and rendered by ``oro/filter/number-filter``.

 `type: number-range` - integer/decimal filter